amalv/bukie/docs/design-system/tokens.md

-# Design Tokens
+# Design Tokens (KISS)

-Design tokens are the foundation of the Bukie design system.
-They provide consistent values for color, typography, spacing, radii, elevation, and breakpoints, enabling scalable theming and layout.
+Design tokens are just named values (like variables) for your UI: colors, spacing, type sizes, radii, and shadows.
+Instead of hardcoding `#fff` or `16px` everywhere, you use tokens.
+This keeps the UI consistent, makes themes easy (light/dark), and avoids hunt-and-replace when you tweak the design.

+Keep it simple:
+- One source of truth: tokens live in `src/design/tokens.css.ts`.
+- Use semantic names: `background`, `onSurface`, `primary` instead of raw hex.
+- No magic numbers in components: always import and use tokens.

 ## Color Roles
 - `primary`, `onPrimary`, `secondary`, `onSecondary`, `surface`, `onSurface`, `background`, `onBackground`, `error`, `onError`